On the Impossible Safety of Large AI Models: LAIM training is unlikely to be easier than mean estimation

-We stress however that, by considering the more general Equation~\eqref{eq:global_loss}, we actually consider a much larger class of frameworks to learn from different users' datasets.
-In particular, our setup includes alternatives that may, for instance, assign more importance to fairness, security or personalization.
-Namely, by assuming that each local loss
+\begin{remark} While we used the most common definition of local losses for simplicity of presentation, we stress that considering the more general Equation~\eqref{eq:global_loss}, we can actually consider a much larger class of frameworks to learn from different users' datasets.
+In particular, using the notion of \emph{reduced loss}~\cite{FarhadkhaniGHV22}, this setup can be shown to include alternatives that may, for instance, assign more importance to fairness or personalization~\cite{DinhTN20,FallahMO20,HanzelyHHR20}. \end{remark}

-is defined by a so-called \emph{reduced loss}~\cite{FarhadkhaniGHV22}, where $\localparameter{\user}$ is a local model personalized for user $\user$ and where $\regularization_\user$ is a regularization that penalizes the discrepancy between the global model $\parameter$ and the user $\user$'s local model $\localparameter{\user}$, we encompass the increasingly studied framework of \emph{personalized federated learning}~(\cite{DinhTN20,FallahMO20,HanzelyHHR20}, to name a few).